drbitboy/quora_min_hour_30deg/README.md

 * the minute body completes each orbit of the clock once per minute,
 * the hour body completes each orbit of the clock once per hour,
 * the minute and hour bodies are at a Right Ascension of zero degrees at 2001-JAN-01-00:00:00 TDB (TDB => Barycentric Dynamical Time).

+## Manifest
+====

+min_hour_30deg.py

+* Script to verify there are 44 occurences per day of times when hour and minute hand are 30degrees apart.
+* Usage:  python min_hour_30deg.py [--debug]

+test_output.txt

+* Output of script, with debugging turned on

+min_hour_clock.bsp

+* [NAIF/JPL SPICE](http://naif.jpl.nasa.gov) SP-Kernel containing synthetic trajectories of MINUTE and HOUR bodies that orbit CLOCK body
+* Script will recreate this file in the current working directory if it does not exist

+README.md

+* This file